Utica College requires at least 120 credit hours to graduate with a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
 The school accepts AP credit and IB credits.
 Additionally, Utica College has a summer session, so students can earn credits during the summer.

-Around 54% of students who started college at Utica College graduate within six years.
+NOTE: Around 60% of students who start college at Utica College graduate within six years.

 Utica College offers an orientation program before the start of fall classes to prepare new students for college life.